- Academic Affairs

 The University is committed to fostering a work environment free of discrimination where respect and civility is valued.
 To that end, the University condemns incidents of hate crimes, intimidation and bias.
 Harassment or acts of violence that are racially, ethnically, and/or otherwise motivated and which infringe on the rights and freedom of others will not be tolerated at the University's institutions or facilities.

-The coordination of responsibilities for the implementation and monitoring of the Affirmative Action Plan has been assigned to Sheila G. Greenwood, Director of EEO/AA in the Office of Accountability and Compliance, Education and Equal Access, with the full support of the President, Deans and Vice Presidents.
+The coordination of responsibilities for the implementation and monitoring of the Affirmative Action Plan has been assigned to Sheila K. Blackshear, Director of EEO/AA in the Office of Accountability and Compliance, with the full support of the President, Deans and Vice Presidents.
 Although school and departmental Affirmative Action Coordinators have responsibility for implementing the Affirmative Action Plan, administrative officers involved in University employment actions are also expected to promote the principles of equal opportunity and affirmative action.

 Jay A. Perman, M.D.President